adamrmoss/edu-basic/docs/edu-basic-language.md

 ## Command and Function Reference

-This section provides an alphabetical reference of all EduBASIC commands, functions, and operators.
+This section provides an alphabetical reference of all EduBASIC commands, mathematical functions, and operators.

 ---